machal/cssmine-content/content/npm-bower.md

 `bower.json` or `package.json` config file.
 However, jQuery is a user dependency so it is better to use `--save` when developing a website.

-let’s move on: updating jQuery:
+Let’s move on: updating jQuery:

 ```bash
 npm|bower update jquery